gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 Cashel, where he intended to attack them, having added to the natural strength of the position by felling trees and digging trenches, and by throwing a very strong rampart across the road.

-## Chapter XIII: The speech of Duvenald prince of Ossory.
+## Chapter XIII: The speech of Duvenald prince of Ossory

 Raymond had formed his army in three divisions, and, when they drew near the pass, Duvenald prince of Ossory, being a mortal enemy to the Thomond people, and observing how few in number were